ilabsweden/pepperchat/README.md

 Now we need a few of dependencies:

-* Install all dependencies for Python 2: ```python -m pip install -r .\requirements.py2.txt```
+* Install all dependencies for Python 2: ```python2 -m pip install -r .\requirements.py2.txt```
 * Install all dependencies for Python 3: ```python3 -m pip install -r .\requirements.py3.txt```

 We will use VS Code to run things, you may also use another environment if you prefer.

 Now we need the Python NaoQi API for communicating with the Pepper robot.

-* Download and extract [NaoQi Python SDK](https://www.softbankrobotics.com/emea/en/support/pepper-naoqi-2-9/downloads-softwares/former-versions?os=45&category=108) to a folder (pynaoqi-python2.7-2.5.7.1-win32-vs2013/lib) of your choice and add its path the PYTHONPATH environment variable in Windows.
+* Download and extract NaoQi Python SDK for [Nao](https://support.unitedrobotics.group/en/support/solutions/articles/80001018812-nao-6-downloads) or [Pepper](https://support.unitedrobotics.group/en/support/solutions/articles/80001024221-pepper-2-5-downloads)
+* Add the pynaoqi folder (e.g. *pynaoqi-python2.7-2.5.7.1-win32-vs2013/lib*) to the PYTHONPATH environment variable in Windows.
-* You may also want to install [Choreographe 2.5.10.7](https://www.softbankrobotics.com/emea/en/support/pepper-naoqi-2-9/downloads-softwares/former-versions?os=45&category=108).
-It is however not strictly needed.
+* You may also want to install *Choreographe* for [Nao](https://support.unitedrobotics.group/en/support/solutions/articles/80001018812-nao-6-downloads) or [Pepper](https://support.unitedrobotics.group/en/support/solutions/articles/80001024221-pepper-2-5-downloads).
+It is however not strictly needed to run *Pepper Chat*.

 Finally, we are ready to check out the repository.